amuzetnoM/cthulu/TESTING_SUMMARY.md

 - ✅ Git tag v5.0.1 created
 - ✅ Release draft prepared

-System is exactly as before with Herald changed to Cthulhu system-wide.
+System is exactly as before with Herald changed to Cthulu system-wide.